-Material changes have been made to the methods and processes used in the calculations of the technical provisions due to the adoption and implementation of IFRS 17.
+There have been no material changes in calculation assumptions.
 The assumptions used in the process do however change from period to period due to internal and external factors such as change in business mix, claims events and perceived profitability of the business underwritten.